mangelats/FPGUI/README.md

 Upcoming features
 ------
+  - Make all the fucntions to allow skins to create components.
-  - An skin editor
+  - An skin editor.
-  - More components (like a progress var);
+  - More components (like a progress var).

 [FlashPunk]:http://useflashpunk.net